Fellowship-of-the-Link/old-TfT-test1/project/How we measure thinking tools.md

 * we are happy to discuss and improve the following dimensions while the code is being developed for version 2 - see [[Project plan]] and [[How to comment]]
 * we've tried to find a balance and keep the number of dimensions to a dozen or less.

-Note: in addition to the dimensions in the following table, the [[personal profile template]] includes a place to put your **Confidence** with the tool.
+Note: in addition to the dimensions in the following table, Personal profiles includes a place to put your **Confidence** with the tool.
 We haven't figured out if and how we'll factor this in, but it looks like a good idea.

 All scores (including Confidence) are ona 1-10 scale (terrible - brilliant):